 Join the Guitar Ensemble at Grosse Pointe Music Academy

-Metro Detroit guitarists now have the chance to play in a group with other six-stringers.
-You can have the same experience that middle school or high school band and orchestra students so vitally benefit from.
-Guitar Ensemble class is not designed to replace your private lesson instruction.
-Instead, it is meant to be a supplementary […]
+Metro Detroit guitarists now have the opportunity to play in a group with other six-stringers!Just like middle and high school band or orchestra students benefit from group experiences, guitar players can now enjoy the same advantages through our Guitar Ensemble class.
+The Guitar Ensemble is designed to supplement — not replace — private instruction.
+It […]

 Social Network for written music